 Sumin finds the imposition of that liminal identity, not being quite Korean nor foreign, deeply frustrating.

 “Now I am here in Korea, where my grandfather and grandmother were born, my ancestral home.
 But I don’t know why I have to still hear that I am a foreigner.
-Frankly that kind of talk weighs on my mind a lot.
+Frankly that kind of talk weighs on my mind a lot,” she said.

 “I thought I could lead a good life as a Koryo Saram here, but that’s not the case.”